|

 105. representation

-the act of representing; standing in for someone or some group and speaking with authority in their behalf
+standing in for someone and speaking on their behalf

 On the other hand, it would rob English of a measure of its hallmark punchiness and conciseness if speakers did not have the noun + thing option and had to say, for example: